South Korean bullfighting is for bulls only

 CHEONGDO, South Korea (Reuters) - There is no blood, nor much gore.
-No matador, either, or even his colourful cloak.
+No matador, either, or even his colorful cloak.
 In South Korea, bull fights bull.

-Once a regular village entertainment in South Korea, bullfighting nearly died out as the nation rapidly industrialised, but festivals like the annual Cheongdo Bullfighting Festival help keep the cherished tradition alive.
+Once a regular village entertainment in South Korea, bullfighting nearly died out as the nation rapidly industrialized, but festivals like the annual Cheongdo Bullfighting Festival help keep the cherished tradition alive.

 “When I wake up, the first thing I do is train my bulls, letting them drag tires.
 Then, I feed them with nutritious porridge,” said Lee Jin-gu, a 59-year old rancher who has trained fighting bulls for seven years.